b2clutch/CS5219_Assignment2/README.md

 To execute the fuzzer on the bug in `bug.py`, just click run in the `student_fuzzer.py` or run:

-To execute the fuzzer on the bug in `bug.py`, just click 'run' in the `student_fuzzer.py` or run:

 ```
 python student_fuzzer.py